-As cities expand way beyond their original limits, albeit in a planned way, mobility needs are changing.
-It is almost impossible for the transport infrastructure to keep pace with the number of new neighbourhoods springing up which must be connected to the rest of the city or conurbation.
-The EU Commission has issued three recommendations for tackling this challenge: Create alternatives to car ownership, interconnect the different (public and private) transport modes more effectively, and introduce smart traffic controls to minimize traffic jams (Baucells Aletà 2017, p.
+As cities expand, albeit in a mostly planned way, far beyond their original intended limits (or the limits originally considered possible), mobility needs are changing.
+It is almost impossible for the transport infrastructure to keep pace with the number of new neighborhoods springing up, all of which must be connected to the rest of the city or conurbation.
+The EU Commission has issued three recommendations for tackling this challenge: Create alternatives to car ownership, improve interconnections between the different (public and private) modes of transport, and introduce smart traffic controls to minimize congestion (Baucells Aletà 2017, p.
 165).
-Over the coming years and decades, implementing these recommendations in practice and deciding which technological developments to use will be a topic for intense debate.
+Over the coming years and decades, implementing these recommendations in practice and deciding which technological developments to use will be a topic of intense debate.

 Regulatory environment